Yacarreon93/github-topics-explorer/README.md

 ## Observations

-The Github GraphQL API does not provide any way to search topics by a term, according to the official documentation, the [search](https://docs.github.com/en/graphql/reference/queries#searchresultitemconnection) query does not support something like a TOPIC [SearchType](https://docs.github.com/en/graphql/reference/enums#searchtype), so Github REST API is used to achieve this task.
+The Github GraphQL API does not provide any way to search topics by a term, according to the official documentation, the [search](https://docs.github.com/en/graphql/reference/queries#searchresultitemconnection) query does not support something like a TOPIC [SearchType](https://docs.github.com/en/graphql/reference/enums#searchtype), so Github REST API is used to perform this task.

 The data on each topic such as stargazers count and related topics is provided by the Github GraphQL API.